codexguajil/FTS_LandPage/site/content/about-us/_index.md

 type: about-us
 image: /img/tree-pic-1.jpeg
 intro:
-  heading: What we offer
+  heading: About Us
   description: >
-    Whether you’re looking for tree trimming and removal services, assistance after a storm or treatments to keep your trees healthy and beautiful, Flores Tree Services is here to help.
-From the initial proposal request to the final clean up, you’ll receive exceptional service and open, honest communication every step of the way.
-Fully licensed and insured, our experienced tree care specialists truly care about what’s best for you and your trees.
+    At Flores Tree Services, we're dedicated to providing top-notch solutions for all your tree care needs.
+Whether you require tree trimming, removal services, storm damage assistance, or treatments to enhance the health and beauty of your trees, we've got you covered.
+Our team is committed to delivering exceptional service and maintaining transparent communication throughout the entire process, from the moment you request a proposal to the final cleanup.
+With our extensive experience and full licensing and insurance, you can trust our skilled tree care specialists to prioritize your well-being and the optimal condition of your trees.
   blurbs:
-    - image: /img/tree-pic-1.jpeg
+    - image: /img/tree-treatment.jpeg
       text: >
         Tree Treatment
-    - image: /img/tree-pic-1.jpeg
+    - image: /img/IMG_6386.jpg
       text: >
         Tree Trimming
-    - image: /img/tree-pic-1.jpeg
+    - image: /img/tree-removal.jpg
       text: >
         Tree Removal
-    - image: /img/tree-pic-1.jpeg
+    - image: /img/storm-damage.jpeg
       text: >
         Storm Damage Assistance
 main:
   heading: Professional, Accountable, and Honest
   description: >
-    Flores Tree Services is a full-service tree company.
-We follow all ANSI and OSHA guidelines for climbing and felling operations.
-We utilize proven rigging methods with well-maintained ropes and gear.
+    As a comprehensive tree company, Flores Tree Services adheres strictly to ANSI and OSHA guidelines when performing climbing and felling operations.
+Our team employs established rigging techniques using meticulously maintained ropes and equipment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A stump sees its last days
-    image: /img/tree-pic-1.jpeg
+    image: /img/IMG_3878.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: After
-    image: /img/tree-pic-1.jpeg
+    image: /img/IMG_3891.jpg
   image3:
-    alt: Coffee beans
+    alt: We love to be up in the sky
-    image: /img/tree-pic-1.jpeg
+    image: /img/tree-cut.jpg
-testimonials:
-  - author: Elisabeth Kaurismäki
-    quote: >-
-      Customer Review 1
-  - author: Philipp Trommler
-    quote: >-
-      Customer Review 2
-full_image: /img/tree-pic-1.jpeg
 # pricing:
 #   heading: Monthly subscriptions
 #   description: >-